davaya/openc2-jadn/jadn-v2.0.md

 literal representations of that value.
 A collection **object** is the instantiation of a collection value in a processing environment, i.e., a variable.
 A variable has both a type and the functions/operations defined on values of that type.
-A collection **type** defines the collection's value space, literal spaces, and literal-to-value mappings.
+A collection **type** defines the collection's single value space, multiple literal spaces, and literal-to-value mappings.

 As noted in the introduction, an information model defines a collection in a way that is representation-independent both as an object within a process and as literals exchanged among processes.
 Each collection type thus has two parts:
-* a **[multiplicity type](#431-multiplicity-types)**, one of six extended UML MultiplicityElement types that specify semantics of the collection value (the variable type within a process)
+* a **[semantic type](#431-multiplicity-types)**, one of six extended UML MultiplicityElement types that specify semantics of the collection variable used within a process
-* a **[compound type](#432-compound-types)**, one of five JADN compound types that specify literal representations of the collection value, constraints on collection elements, and the collection's multiplicity type.
+* a **[compound type](#432-compound-types)**, one of five JADN compound types that specify literal representations of a collection value, constraints on collection elements, and the semantic type.

-Information modeling starts with the desired collection semantics and then defines a compound type that represents its value in the desired literal formats.
+Information modeling starts with the desired semantic type and then selects a compound type that represents a value using a desired literal format.

 ### 4.3.1 Multiplicity Types